-- The transmission is in neutral. - The rear brake lever is applied with the transmission in any gear.
+- The transmission is in neutral. - The rear brake lever is applied with the drive select lever in the drive position.
 However, it is recommended to shift into neutral before starting the engine. - 5.
 Use the choke in reference to the figure: